 The Specialized EMT Pro MTB is a compact and lightweight multi-tool with the essential functions to keep you rolling out on the trail.
-At 106g, this competitor is so light that it is our Top Pick for Lightweight in this multi-tool review.
+At 106g, this competitor is one of the lightest we tested.
 Specialized has managed to keep the weight of this tool low with forged contoured aluminum side plates and hollow Allen keys.
 This low weight doesn't sacrifice quality, however, as the forged steel bits are chrome plated for durability and corrosion resistance.
 It's also one of the smallest models in our test and goes nearly unnoticed in your pack or jersey pocket until you need it.
 It also boasts 13 functions including all of the standard hex keys, a Torx 25, #2 Phillips head, a chain breaker, disc pad spreader, two sizes of spoke wrenches, and a bottle opener.
 Ergonomics are also top notch, and it is one of the most comfortable tools in hand.
-Read on to find out more about this excellent little multi-tool.

 Specialized EMT Pro MTB Review